pwtail/vinyl_prev/README.md

 from vinyl import set_async; set_async(False)
 ```

-In addition to the sync version of *vinyl*, of course, all of django is
+In addition to the sync version of *vinyl*, all of django functionality is
-still available, and django provides more capabilites, since *vinyl* is more
+still available.
+Actually, django provides a richer API, since
+*vinyl* is
+more
 minimalistic.
-Still, I think, having sync version is important for various
+Still, having the sync version is important for various
 reasons, the obvious ones being testability and documentation.

-The time will tell, but I think, the sync version of *vinyl* will be used
+The time will tell,
+but I think, the sync version of *vinyl* will be used widely too.
-widely too.

 **Minimalistic API**